polyvalens/no-more-toilet-paper/README.md

-# No More Toilet Paper!
+# Oh No!
+No More Toilet Paper!

 IoT device capable of detecting if there is toilet paper left on the dispenser or not.